- Lower Back Pain (LBP) Facts and Figures

 - And very painful urination

-Kidney pain can be on the left or right side of the lower back, or on both sides of the low back area.
+Kidney pain can be on the left, right, or both sides of the lower back area.

-When comparing men and women’s lifestyles, women live overall healthier lives with less obesity and frequently less stress at work.
-Yet women have a greater gender bias towards low back pain.
-When it comes to lower back pain, women are clearly disadvantaged: nearly a third of female adults suffer from lower back pain compared with only a quarter for men.
+When comparing men and women’s lifestyles, women live overall healthier lives with more healthy behaviors and less obesity.
+Yet women are more likely than men to report lower back pain.
+Nearly a third of female adults suffer from lower back pain compared with only a quarter for men.
 Here is a short list of reasons:

 This is the most common cause of vertebral compression fractures, especially in women over the age of 50.
 Women are almost twice as likely as men to have a compression fracture.